Ryuukeisyou/comfyui_face_parsing/README.md

 </tr>
 </table>

-This image contains the workflow which can be loaded into ComfyUI.
+The image bellow contains the workflow which can be loaded into ComfyUI.

 <img src="demo/processed.png" height="256" width="256">